 As an aside, the (very central) neighbourhood surrounding Ferantov VRT is a popular student hangout and a good, authentic and cheaper alternative for bars and cafes than the nearby old town.

 Mali Nebotičnik (Little Skyscraper)

 Heading north, stop at the intersection of Slovenska cesta and Subic Street to see the Monument to Franc Rozman Stane, a Second World War Slovenian Partisan commander and national hero, before continuing the short distance to Republic Square.
 Having just come from the quaintness of the old town, Trg Republike (in Slovene) will smack you in the teeth like a heavyweight boxer gunning for a knockout.
-Completed in the early 1970s by a group of designers led by prominent Slovenian architect and Le Corbusier-inspired, Edvard Ravnikar, the square is an absolute beauty and was devoid of any other tourists during the three times we visited it.
+Constructed between 1961 and 1982 by a group of designers led by prominent Slovenian architect and Le Corbusier-inspired, Edvard Ravnikar, the square is monumental in its grandeur and was devoid of any other tourists during the three times we visited it.
 It is dominated by two skyscrapers, the NLB Tower (or TR2 (Trg Republike 2), which is on the left when facing the square, and TR3 (Trg Republike 3) on the opposite side.
 There are several other structures on the square that, if you are into this sort of thing, will keep you there for at least another hour.
 To the right of the NLB Tower is the Maximarket and on the other side of the square are two spomeniks.
 The bigger of the two is the impressive Monument to the Revolution which, at 19 tons, is one of the largest public sculptures in Slovenia.
-The other is the Monument to Edvardu Kardelju, a journalist and politician who was one of the leaders of the Liberation Front of the Slovenian People during the Second World War.
+The other is the Monument to Edvard Kardelj, a politician and economist who was one of the leaders of the Liberation Front of the Slovenian People during the Second World War.